SayfullahSayeb/Dino-Bot/README.md

 ## Description

-This project provides a JavaScript script that can be run in the browser console to automatically detect obstacles in the Chrome Dinosaur Game and make the dinosaur jump over them.
+This project provides a script that can be run in the browser console to automatically detect obstacles in the Chrome Dinosaur Game and make the dinosaur jump over them.
 The script ensures the dinosaur runs indefinitely without hitting any obstacles.

 ## Usage